The Best Gemstones For Everyday Wear, And Why

 Ruby

 Rubies, the red color range of Sapphire, are some of the most durable gemstones you can get.
 They are hardy, scratch and fracture-resistant and hold up well in all jewelry styles.
 In fact, Rubies and Sapphires have almost no cleavage risk, which means they are very unlikely to fracture with normal wear and tear.
+The Mohs Hardness for Ruby gemstones is an impressive 9.

 That said, you should probably take off any Ruby jewelry you happen to be wearing to cook or do laundry because both boric acid and most cooking acids can etch the surface of these stones.